Sakib-Dalal/Amazon-Price-Tracker/README.md

 # Amazon Price Tracker

+## Introduction

-This is a simple Python script to track the price of a specific product on Amazon and send an email notification if the price drops below a target value.
+Amazon Price Tracker is a Python script that helps you monitor the price of a specific product on Amazon and sends you an email notification if the price drops below your specified target.

+## Prerequisites

+Before using the Amazon Price Tracker, make sure you have the following:

+- Python installed on your machine
+- Necessary Python packages installed (you can install them using `pip install -r requirements.txt`)
+- An Amazon product URL that you want to track
+- An email address to receive notifications
+- An app password for the email account used in the script

 ## Installation